General Foundations of Spatial Sense

 Image An example of student work where the latter have put on paper a representation of their approach.
 The name of the team, the material used, a thermometer, cubes, a water puddle, thread, a ruler.Image Reproduction of student’s work where they put on paper a representation of their approach.
 The name of the team, the material used, a thermometer, cubes, a water puddle, thread, a ruler.

 Note: The order of the presentations chosen allows for two different strategies of representations to be shown to elicit student reflection and discussion.
-It can be seen that the stratgies left on the right-hand representation are more detailed and precise than the one on the left.
+It can be seen that the strategies on the right-hand representation are more detailed and precise than the one on the left.
 The explanations given make it possible to observe the progression of understanding of the concept.

 Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 3e année, Mesure, p.
 37-40.